Executive Summary

 At the maximum tested configuration of 30 BBUs, the MI355X achieves 40 percent higher inference throughput (7,773 vs. 5,476 tokens per second) and 50 percent greater event processing capacity (2,253 vs. 1,470 events per minute) compared to the MI300X.
 This performance gap widens at mid-range configurations: at 15 BBUs, the MI355X processes 57 percent more inference tokens per second (6,823 vs. 4,342) and nearly double the events per minute (1,515 vs. 766).

 This generational improvement is attributable to architectural enhancements, most notably the MI355X's expanded 288 GB HBM3e per accelerator (versus 192 GB on the MI300X), which reduces the memory management overhead that constrains inference speed at scale.
 With more memory per GPU, tensor parallel inference across two accelerators operates with lower resource contention, enabling higher sustained throughput under concurrent agent workloads.
+Additional factors contributing to the throughput gain include HBM3e bandwidth improvements and CDNA 4 compute architecture enhancements.
+Isolating the precise contribution of each factor requires controlled single-variable testing beyond the scope of this benchmark.
 For telecom operators evaluating infrastructure investments, these gains translate into expanded monitoring coverage and faster incident response within the same single-server footprint.

 Latency Profile